 Our commitment to safeguarding

 We will seek to keep children and young people safe by:

 - Valuing them, listening to and respecting them

-- Appointing a Designated Safeguarding Lead (DSL), for children and young people, Deputies and a Safeguarding Governor
+- Appointing a Designated Safeguarding Lead (DSL), for children and young people, Deputies and Safeguarding Governance

 - Adopting child protection and safeguarding practices through procedures and code of conduct for staff and volunteers (See our Code of conduct policy for more information)